California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Federal Estate Tax Exemption in 2026

 The One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025, permanently increased the federal estate, gift, and generation-skipping transfer tax exemptions.
-Effective January 1, 2026, the federal estate tax exemption is $15 million per individual ($30 million for married couples).
-Unlike the temporary increase under the Tax Cuts and Jobs Act, this amount is permanent and will be adjusted annually for inflation beginning in 2027.
+The 2026 federal estate tax exemption is $15 million per individual ($30 million for married couples).
+This amount is permanent and is indexed for inflation starting in 2027.

 Tax Category